 The implementation of the system should consider the interests of all parties to the project: government bodies (legislative authorities, customs, law enforcement agencies, government Internet portals), mobile operators, manufacturers of mobile devices, retail of mobile devices, and above all, subscribers that the CEIR system is designed to protect.

-Specialists of the Company Svyazcom are successfully coping with not only technical problems but also organizational ones, which inevitably arise with so many project participants.
+Specialists of the Svyazcom сompany are successfully coping with not only technical problems but also organizational ones, which inevitably arise with so many project participants.

 The CEIR implementation is actively underway across the country.
 The launch of the unified mobile device identification register is expected on November 1, 2019.